jllovet/jllovet/README.md

 ## 🐙 Solutions Architect ⿻ Software Engineer ♾ Researcher 📖 Author

-- 🤖  I'm a cybersecurity professional with a specialization in Identity and Access Management systems
+- 🤖  Cybersecurity professional with a specialization in Identity and Access Management systems
-- 🧠  I'm learning cross-platform app development, functional programming, graph theory, and classical guitar
+- 🧠  Learning cross-platform app development, functional programming, graph theory, and classical guitar
-- 📝  I'm working on a language-learning app in a startup and on a book on philosophy and algorithmics
+- 📝  Working on a language-learning app in a startup and writing a book on philosophy and algorithmics
+- 📢  Come talk to me about generating architecture diagrams with code!
 ### Support Me

 If you'd like to support my work, I'd be delighted if you bought me a coffee.